FRANK RANDLE AND MANCUNIAN FILMS

 And twirling his hips to get his kilt and sporran into full swing he triumphantly pushes his audience into further gales of laughter.
 And so a typical Frank Randle show begins ...

 Born in 1902, and dying in 1957 of TB and alcohol abuse, Randle was the most popular, successful and highly-aid star of his time, yet few people south of Birmingham ever saw him perform or even ever heard of him.
-He was part of a phenomenon, a genre we now call it, that of a regional comic (though, as I will argue later, something more than that).
+He was part of a genre, that of a regional comic (though, as I will argue later, something more than that).
 By dint of their voices alone the regional comics were uniquely of their community.
-Some, like Albert Modley, ‘Lancashire’s Favourite Yorkshireman’, were able to cross over to a wider national audience, but Randle, who often referred to himself as an ‘amateur’ never appeared to extend his bailiwick beyond his homeland of terraces and mills, chimneys and ginnels, whippets and ale houses, Golden Miles and Alhambras.
+Some, like Albert Modley, ‘Lancashire’s Favourite Yorkshireman’, were able to cross over to a wider national audience, but Randle, who often referred to himself as an ‘amateur’ never appeared to extend his bailiwick beyond his world of terraces and mills, chimneys and ginnels, whippets and ale houses, Golden Miles and Alhambras.

 In this chapter I intend to examine the career of Frank Randle from the perspectives of class and language by analysing not just his stage output but another unique phenomenon of the North West of England, the Mancunian Film Corporation, a fully-fledged independent film production company that produced movies from 1928 to 1955.
 Going without West End release, or even national press coverage, Randle’s movies for Mancunian, dating from 1940 to 1953, were ‘bigger box-office attractions than contemporary Hollywood movies starring Flynn, Dietrich or Robert Taylor’ (Montgomery, 1954).